-The daughter of influential businessman and fugitive local politician Somchai Khunpluem who has been on the run from two convictions sentencing him to more than 30 years' jail, was yesterday ordered to pay Bt15 million for the father's failure to attend the reading of his final verdict.
+The daughter of influential businessman and fugitive local politician Somchai Khunpluem who has been on the run from two convictions sentencing him to more than 30 years' jail, was yesterday ordered to pay Bt15 million for the father's failure to attend

 The Criminal Court judges told Jiraphorn that the four doctors’ certificates issued five years ago submitted by her, claiming her father suffered from numerous illnesses, were not new and not enough to justify her request to postpone yesterday’s session to next year.